KrisztaT/react-todo-list/README.md

         Under development

 This is a simple React application that is for practising the use of React Context and Reducer for state management.
-The app allows to add new todo items and delete existing ones by clicking on them.
+The app allows users to add, edit the status, and delete todos.
+Each todo can have a title, description, due date, and status.
+The status of the todo can be changed by clicking the "In Progress" or "Done" buttons.
+Todos can be deleted by clicking the delete button.

 ![Todo List React App](./public/Todo_list.png)